easybuilders/easybuild-tutorial/docs/2022-isc22/integration_jsc.md

 of EasyBuild provides JSC with an opportunity to track upstream developments more closely.

-We are currently integrating a new hook that provides a lot of useful functionality:
+We have integrated, and continue to develop, a hook that provides a lot of useful functionality:

 * Facilitates ***userspace installations*** alongside system provided installations
   * EasyBuild is configured to allow both shared installations for a group and private